Skip to main content

 The Ice Ages, CO2, and Temperature

-It's not increasing CO2 that is causing any observed increases in temperature.
-CO2 is going up after temperature increases, so we don't have to worry about CO2 levels.
+It's not CO2 levels that are causing the observed increases in temperature.
+CO2 levels are rising as temperatures increase, so we don't have to worry about them.
 It's a natural process requiring no action to reduce fossil fuel use.
 Why reduce it if it doesn't cause global warming?

-Data and models show that the global increase in temperature is driven mainly by increases in CO2 (and not increasing temperatures driving increasing CO2) as the predominant cause.
+Data and models show that the global increase in temperature is mainly driven by rising CO2 levels (and not rising temperatures driving rising CO2).
 That begs the question as to what starts the process of deglaciation.
 It turns out that cyclic increases in solar irradiance that increase temperatures, especially in the Northern Hemisphere, start deglaciation.
-A prime factor is the changes in the orbital dynamics of the Earth around the sun.
+A prime factor is the changes in the orbital dynamics of the Earth around the Sun.
 As you know, the orientation of the Earth's rotation axis remains generally fixed and pointed in the same orientation as the Earth rotates around the sun.
 This fixed orientation leads to Earth's annual spring, summer, fall, and winter cycles.
-In the winter, the northern hemisphere is pointed away from the sun, leading to decreased solar irradiance per square meter in the Northern Hemisphere, causing winter there.
+In winter, the Northern Hemisphere is pointed away from the sun, leading to decreased solar irradiance per square meter and causing winter there.
 When the Earth is on the opposite side of the sun, the axis points in the same direction but tilts towards the sun, leading to summer in the northern hemisphere.
-However, the orbital dynamics of the Earth do change in cyclic fashions over long periods.
+However, the Earth's orbital dynamics do change cyclically over long periods.
 These long-term changes in the Earth's orbital shape (eccentricity), tilt (obliquity), and wobble (precession) are called the Milankovitch Cycle and are illustrated in Figure \(\PageIndex{6}\).
 These cycles cause small temperature increases that start deglaciation.
 Click on each image below to download and view short videos illustrating these orbital changes.

 Change in eccentricity (orbital shape) - (100,000 yr cycle)